ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 >Note: most of this content requires additional modifications by the end user to the game in order to fully use these features.
 >
 - Added an option to enable support for APC, buzzard, smuggler, floater, blade and all their abilities in IV and TLAD
-- Added an option to enable DSR1, grenade launcher, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute and all their abilities in IV, TLAD and TBoGT
+- Added an option to enable support for DSR1, grenade launcher, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute and all their abilities in IV, TLAD and TBoGT
 - Added an option to enable explosive rounds on annihilator in IV
 - Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats in IV and TLAD
 - Added an option to raise height limit for helicopters in IV and TLAD to match TBOGT level